Dimension and model reduction approaches for linear Bayesian inverse problems with rank-deficient prior covariances: Dimension and model reduction approaches for Bayesian inverse problems with rank-deficient prior covariances

 \subsection{LIS dimension and model reduction for rank-deficient prior covariances}

 This section provides new LIS dimension and model reduction formulations and analyses applicable to rank-deficient prior covariances.
-We begin in \Cref{subsec: 2 Versions gen EVP} by discussing how the reduced bases that define the LIS projector may be defined and understood without requiring invertibility of the prior covariance matrix. \Cref{subsec: Spantini-rankdef,sec: Qian_rankdef} then discuss theoretical guarantees for LIS dimension and model reduction approaches, respectively, in the case of rank-deficient prior covariances.
+We begin in \Cref{subsec: 2 Versions gen EVP} by discussing how the LIS projector may be naturally defined for rank-deficient prior covariances via square-root balancing, which is associated with nonsymmetric standard eigenvalue problems instead of symmetric generalized eigenvalue problems. \Cref{subsec: Spantini-rankdef,sec: Qian_rankdef} then discuss theoretical guarantees for LIS dimension and model reduction approaches, respectively, in the case of rank-deficient prior covariances.